-The posterior error covariance matrix yielded by an analytical inversion underestimates errors by failing to account for errors in the inversion parameters (Houweling et al., 2014).
-We estimate these errors and reduce the noise associated with the reduced-rank Jacobian approximation by generating a quality-controlled ensemble of inversions, summarized in table 1.
-We use four sets of parameters by varying the inclusion of the latitudinal correction to the model – observation difference and the use of a boundary condition correction.
-For each of these parameters sets, we choose the relative prior error (50%, 75%, or 100%) and regularization factor (between 0.175 and 0.5) so that the prior term of the cost function evaluated at the posterior solution JAx=x-xATSA-1x-xA averages to 1 across all grid cells optimized by the reduced-rank inversion, defined as grid cells where the averaging kernel sensitivities are greater than 0.05 (section 2.1; Lu et al., 202?).
-We also require that at least 90% of these optimized grid cells are positive and that at least one grid cell is optimized for each of the 2386 model runs.
-This yields between one and three ensemble members for each of the parameter sets, for a total of 8 inversions.
-All inversions have reasonable emission ranges with low numbers of negative grid cells, most on the same order of magnitude as the soil sink.
-We report the ensemble mean emissions, with uncertainty ranges given by the ensemble range.
+The posterior error covariance matrix resulting from Bayesian optimization underestimates the actual errors in the posterior solution by failing to account for systematic observational errors or errors in the inversion parameters (Houweling et al., 2014).
+We estimate the effect of these errors by generating a quality-controlled ensemble of inversions, summarized in table 1.
+We use four sets of inversions by including or not the latitudinal correction to the model – observation difference and the use of boundary condition corrections.
+For each of these sets, we construct a further subset of members by varying the prior error standard deviation (50%, 75%, or 100%).
+For each member, we adjust the regularization factor (between 0.175 and 0.5) so that the prior term of the cost function evaluated at the posterior solution JAx=x-xATSA-1x-xA averages to 1 across all grid cells optimized by the reduced-rank inversion, which is the expected value from the narrow chi-square distribution (Lu et al., 2021).
+This yields an ensemble of 8 quality-controlled inversions that we consider to all be equally valid.
+We report the mean posterior emissions for that ensemble, with uncertainty ranges given by the ensemble range.

 2.8 Source attribution

-The high resolution of the inversion facilitates the attribution of the posterior emissions estimates to different source categories, including sectors, states, and urban areas.
+The high resolution of the inversion facilitates the attribution of the posterior emission estimates to different source categories including sectors, states, and urban areas.
 We aggregate the native resolution emissions estimate and associated errors to find the corresponding quantities for each source category by using a summation matrix W∈Rk×n, where k is the number of source categories.
 The rows of W are given by the relative contribution of each grid cell to a given source category.
 For sectoral attribution, the rows are given by the relative contribution of each sector to a grid cell in the prior emissions estimate.
 For state and urban area attribution, the rows are given by the fraction of each grid cell within the state or urban area, respectively.
 The reduced-dimension posterior estimate and associated posterior covariance and averaging kernel matrices are then given by

 xFR, red&=WxFR,#7SK,red&=WSKWT, and#(8)AK,red&=WAKW*,#(9)

 where W*=WTW-1WT is the Moore-Penrose pseudo inverse (Caliesi et al., 2005).
 This approach to source attribution assumes that the prior fractional sectoral contributions are correct in each grid cell and that emission sources are evenly distributed in grid cells that cross state or urban lines.
-The high resolution of the inversion decreases the chance of source co-location or significant distributional errors across boundaries, improving this assumption.
+The high resolution of the inversion decreases the chance of source co-location or significant distributional errors across boundaries.

 3 Results and discussion